-2.5.1 Recommendation: Amend state law to prohibit the criminalization of minors for prostitution offenses.
+2.5.1 Recommendation: Amend state law to prohibit the criminalization of all minors for prostitution offenses and establish a services-referral protocol in response to minors engaged in commercial sex.
+(See Issue Brief 2.5.)

 Policy Goal 2.6 State law prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanor and non-violent felony offenses committed as a result of their trafficking victimization.